EXPLORE THE BEST CATARACT LENS

 Multifocal and Accommodative Premium IOLs may be used to treat myopia, hyperopia, and presbyopia and may allow less reliance on glasses to see clearly at both distance and near.

-- A multifocal IOL has several rings of different powers built into the lens.
+- A cataract multifocal lens, or multifocal IOL, has several rings of different powers built into the lens.
 The part of the lens (ring) you look through will determine if you see clearly at a far, near, or intermediate distance.

 - An accommodative IOL is hinged to work in coordination with the eye muscles.
 The design allows the accommodative lens to move forward as the eye focuses on near objects and move backward as it focuses on distant objects.